AUTOMATIC1111/stable-diffusion-webui/API.md

 ## API guide by [@Kilvoctu](https://github.com/Kilvoctu)

+- First, of course, is to run web ui with `--api` commandline argument
+  - example in your "webui-user.bat": `set COMMANDLINE_ARGS=--api`
--First, of course, is to run web ui with `--api` commandline argument -This enables the api which can be reviewed at http://127.0.0.1:7860/docs (or whever the URL is + /docs) The basic ones I'm interested in are these two.
+- This enables the api which can be reviewed at http://127.0.0.1:7860/docs (or whever the URL is + /docs) The basic ones I'm interested in are these two.
 Let's just focus only on ` /sdapi/v1/txt2img`
 ![image](https://user-images.githubusercontent.com/2993060/198171114-ed1c5edd-76ce-4c34-ad73-04e388423162.png)

--When you expand that tab, it gives an example of a payload to send to the API.
+- When you expand that tab, it gives an example of a payload to send to the API.
 I used this often as reference.
 ![image](https://user-images.githubusercontent.com/2993060/198171454-5b826ded-5e73-4249-9c0c-a97b32c42569.png)

 ------

--So that's the backend.
+- So that's the backend.
 The API basically says what's available, what it's asking for, and where to send it.
 Now moving onto the frontend, I'll start with constructing a payload with the values I want.
 An example can be:
 ```
 payload = {
     "prompt": "maltese puppy",